 A. The Blog Post

 A headline that will entice your reader into clicking “Read More” is one that is informative (without giving too much away), catchy, and lets your reader instantly understand what the article is all about before even reading the content.
 List-based headlines are popular among readers (36%).

 Byline and Date

-What grabs your attention when you scroll through your Facebook newsfeed?
-Photos.
-And with millions of Facebook posts shared everyday, you would want to create a banner that not just supports your headline but also captivates your target reader enough to click the post and go to your website.
+Studies show that people can recall 65% of the visual content that they see even after three days.
+With millions of content shared every day, you’d want a banner image that not just supports your headline but also captivates your target reader enough to click the post and go to your website.